A campaign for Chicago's makers · 2026

 Q09

-If a professional creative manufacturing studio existed in Chicago today, how often would you use it?
+If a professional maker space existed in Chicago today, how often would you use it?

 Q10